Dakshinavarti shankha: Terminology

-It is rendered shankha in Sanskrit, shankh in Hindi, and shankhu in Tamil.
+It is rendered shankha in Sanskrit, shankh in Hindi, and changu in Tamil.

 Authenticity

-The true Lakshmi shankha is a rare sinistral Turbinella conch shell from the Indian Ocean, usually from Turbinella pyrum.
+The genuine Lakshmi conch shell is a rare sinistral Turbinella conch shell from the Indian Ocean, usually from Turbinella pyrum.

 Other right-turning sea snail shells are often mistakenly sold and worshiped in place of the genuine shankha.
 One common substitution is the lightning whelk (Sinistrofulgur perversum, previously named Busycon perversum) from the Atlantic coast of North America.
 The real shankha has 3 to 7 ridges or plaits on its columella, whereas whelk shells have no such plaits.

-The so-called "flower-bud opening test", and the "rice pulling test" (Valampuri said to rise up through a rice heap) are non scientific.
+The so-called "flower-bud opening test", and the "rice pulling test" (Valampuri said to rise up through a rice heap) are non-scientific.
 The best authenticity test is to take an X-ray image of the Valampuri.
 Valampuries show some morphological variation depending on origin, and shells with mixed characters of two adjacent localities are seen.
+There are some fake Valampuri shells manufactured by taking a normal Vamavarti shell and applying plaster to make it look like a Valampuri shell.

-In South India, people trust only the Rameshwaram type of Valampuries, and do not trust other varieties from the West Coast and Bay of Bengal, though these are also true Valampuries.
+In South India, people trust only the type of shells that are found near Rameshwaram, and do not trust other varieties from the West Coast and Bay of Bengal, though these are also genuine shells.

-In South India, people specifically worship 'Gauri Valampuri'.
-This Valampuri shows small dark spots on its body whorl, near the conch cavity.
-These dots are of conch skin i.e. of periostrachum in the form of small dark coloured pustules firmly attached in very small ditch or cavities, and difficult to remove.
-In case such periostrachum pustules are removed, dark coloured spots still appear on the conch body.
-The Gauri Type (with periostrachum spots) of Valampuri is rare and is more expensive than other types.
+In South India, people specifically worship 'Gauri Valampuri', dedicated to the goddess Parvati.
+This shell shows small dark spots on its body whorl, near the conch cavity.
+These dots are of conch skin i.e. of periostracum in the form of small dark coloured pustules firmly attached in very small ditches or cavities, and are difficult to remove.
+In cases where the periostracum pustules are removed, dark coloured spots still appear on the conch body.
+The Gauri Type (with periostracum spots) of Valampuri is rare and is more expensive than other types.

 Origin

 Genuine Dakshinavarti Lakshmi Conches are only found in the Indian Ocean, between Myanmar (Burma) and Sri Lanka.
-The three main localities - near Rama Setu, Sri Lanka, and Ramishwaram to Tuticorin (rare); the Arabian Sea; and the Bay of Bengal.
+The three main localities - near Rama Setu, Sri Lanka, and Rameshwaram to Tuticorin (rare); the Arabian Sea; and the Bay of Bengal.
 Shells from each locality show distinct morphological variations, although varieties showing mixed characters have been observed.

 The main imitation (lightning whelks) mostly come from Florida and the Gulf of Mexico.
-This imitation is known as African Valampuri.
+This imitation is known as the American Valampuri.
 Other than Busyconid species, few other species showing presence of folds in the cavity are wrongly mentioned as Dakshinavarti.
 These shells, though sinistral and possessing folds, are from other species.